Frequently Asked Questions

 How can I prepare for Bridge Day?

-Practice your BASE exit, canopy accuracy and control, and emergency procedures (water landings, etc.).
+Practice your BASE exit, canopy accuracy/control, and emergency procedures (water landings, etc.).
 All of these can be practiced before you come to Bridge Day, however you should have an experienced BASE jumper available to critique and detail your exit leaps.
+BASE canopies can be packed into a student rig if needed.
 Jumping off the side of a swimming pool to maintain head-high leaps is probably the best training for your exit.
 When you step off the side of the pool, continue to look forward at the horizon and maintain a body position that is approximately 45 degrees from vertical.
 Keep in mind that your body follows your head, so if you leave the edge looking down, you will probably end up overrotating and deploying on your back.
 Keep your arch the entire time with a good head-high exit and you will slowly rotate to a normal belly-to-earth deployment position.
 If at any time you feel you are over or underrotating - pitch that pilot chute immediately unless you feel you can come out of your rotation in time to deploy safely.
 In most cases, we say "when in doubt, pitch it out".
 For the most effective practice exits, try a helicopter or hot air balloon.

 Many first time BASE jumpers go head low (no matter how many skydives they have) and risk a malfunction due to bad exits.
 It's critical to reduce your chances of a malfunction.